What Exactly Is A Tabby Cat? Fun Facts About These Beloved Cats

 Tabby cat personality traits

-Because tabby is not a breed of feline but rather a type of coat, their personality can vary from one tabby cat to the next.
-But there are some people who firmly believe tabby cats are naturally more intelligent and affectionate than other types of fur friends.
+Because tabby is not a breed of feline but rather a type of coat, their personality can vary from one fur friend to the next.
+But there are some people who firmly believe these kitties are naturally more intelligent and affectionate than other types of fur friends.
 They are so friendly, that a tabby cat might be prone to sleeping in bed with you or following you to the bathroom!

 Of course, these are just generalisations, but it certainly shows how much people love their tabby cats!